digitalfabrik/integreat-app/docs/whitelabelling.md

 Information the customer needs to provide for their own whitelabelled app.
 Some points may overlap and are therefore duplicated.

-#### For build config
+#### For build-config

-Information necessary for the creation of a new build config.
+Information necessary for the creation of a new build-config.

 - App name
 - Application id / bundle identifier